Small-$x$ Asymptotics of the Leading-Twist Flavor Singlet Quark TMDs: Conclusions

-{\it Conclusions} $\phantom{A}$ We have studied the small-$x$ asymptotics of the six leading-twist, flavor singlet quark TMDs which contain dependence on the transverse spin of either the quark or the parent hadron.
-In particular, these include the Sivers function, $f_{1T}^{\perp}$, the transverse worm-gear, $g_{1T}$, the Boer-Mulders function, $h_1^{\perp}$, the helicity worm-gear, $h_{1L}$, the transversity, $h_{1T}$, and the pretzelosity, $h_{1T}^{\perp}$.
-We have obtained the expressions for all the six TMDs in terms of polarized dipole amplitudes, which are modifications of the well-known small-$x$ eikonal dipole scattering amplitudes that encode spin dependence in the parton-target interaction by including energy-suppressed sub-eikonal and sub-sub-eikonal operators into new polarized Wilson lines.
-Furthermore, we have obtained small-$x$ evolution equations for all of these polarized dipole amplitudes.
-All of these equations close in the linearized large-$N_c$ limit, and we have solved them by further taking the DLA.
-The DLA equations can be implemented numerically, and in conjunction with the leading scaling behavior of the TMDs obtained here, are ready for application in both global analysis and for making predictions and impact studies of future EIC data.
+We have applied the LCOT to study the small-$x$ asymptotics of the six leading-twist, flavor singlet quark TMDs, namely the Sivers function, $f_{1T}^{\perp}$, the transverse worm-gear, $g_{1T}$, the Boer-Mulders function, $h_1^{\perp}$, the helicity worm-gear, $h_{1L}$, the transversity, $h_{1T}$, and the pretzelosity, $h_{1T}^{\perp}$.

+We have derived expressions for all six transverse momentum-dependent distributions (TMDs) in terms of polarized dipole amplitudes.
+These amplitudes extend the conventional small-$x$ eikonal dipole scattering framework by incorporating spin-dependent effects through energy-suppressed sub-eikonal and sub-sub-eikonal operators, embedded within newly defined polarized Wilson lines.
+Additionally, we have formulated small-$x$ evolution equations for each of these polarized dipole amplitudes.
+In the linearized large-$N_c$ limit, these equations become self-contained, enabling us to solve them by further imposing the double logarithmic approximation (DLA).
+The DLA equations can be implemented numerically, and in conjunction with the leading scaling behavior of the TMDs obtained here, are ready for application in various aspects of phenomenology.

+The set of leading-twist TMDs can be extracted from various spin-asymmetry observables in semi-inclusive deep inelastic scattering (SIDIS).
+Currently available data does not have significant coverage at small $x$, but the future Electron-Ion Collider (EIC) will probe down to $x\sim 10^{-3}$ \cite{Accardi:2012qut,Boer:2011fh,Proceedings:2020eah,AbdulKhalek:2021gbh,AbdulKhalek:2022hcn,Amoroso:2022eow,Abir:2023fpo,Burkert:2022hjz,Hentschinski:2022xnd}.
+So the small-$x$ evolution of TMDs will enhance the precision analysis of future EIC data, and open up several new observables for testing the polarized dipole picture and saturation physics.
+In addition, the evolution also provides input for global analysis, as has been demonstrated for quark and gluon helicity using explicit small-$x$ evolution in \cite{Adamiak:2023okq}.
+The asymptotic scaling results have also been applied as upper bounds on the growth of the transversity TMD at small-$x$ in \cite{Cocuzza:2023vqs,Cocuzza:2023oam}.

+Aside from experimental probes of TMDs, lattice calculations can be used to compute moments of TMDs.
+As the moments involve an integration of the TMD down to $x = 0$, the lattice calculations of moments can serve as a cross-check against predictions from small-$x$ evolution.
+Lattice calculations of the TMDs themselves could provide initial conditions for small-$x$ evolution, allowing for full first-principles simulations of TMDs at moderate to low $x$.